vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 mechanism as well.

-In the TLS working group, concerns have been raised that the pinning technique, as described in (#pinning) would complicate deployability of the TLS DNSSEC Chain extension.
+In the TLS working group, concerns have been raised that the pinning technique as described in (#pinning) would complicate deployability of the TLS DNSSEC Chain extension.
 The goal of the experiment is to study these complications in real world deployments.
 This experiment hopefully will give the TLS working group some insight into whether